menaveenshankar/git-coco/README.md

 [stackoverflow](https://stackoverflow.com/questions/59357934/autocomplete-does-not-work-within-git-hook-tty-problem).

 ### Comparison to other coauthor tools:
 * Other co-author tools like `git-mob` and `git-pair` rely exclusively on author initials.
-The useability becomes an issue as the number of authors in the database increase.
-Autocomplete in git-coco easily addresses this issue.
+As the number of authors in the database increase, usability becomes an issue due to the mnemonic load (of remembering) initials.
+Autocomplete in `git-coco` eliminates this issue.
-* Every commit in `git-coco` can have different set of co-authors which is not supported by `git-mob` and `git-pair`.
+* Each commit in `git-coco` can have different set of co-authors which is not supported by `git-mob` and `git-pair`.
 * `git-coco` is written in python3 and is simple to setup.